Too Late the Hero (film): Plot

 After Scott drops and breaks the radio Lawson was to use, Hornsby decides to use the Japanese radio.
-Lawson flatly refuses to take part in any such scheme, giving the excuse that Hornsby is disobeying their orders with this extemporization.
-Nevertheless, Hornsby walks boldly into the Japanese camp and enters the radio hut without being spotted; he knocks out the radio operator and motions to Lawson and Scott.
-Scott goes to the hut, but despite Hearne's urgings, Lawson refuses to go.
-The Japanese radio operator comes to, and in the ensuing fracas, both Scott and Hornsby are killed.
+Lawson refuses to take part in such a scheme, giving the excuse that Hornsby would be disobeying Thompson's orders.
+Hornsby walks across the Japanese camp, entering the radio hut without being spotted by the tower guard.
+He knocks out the radio operator and motions to Lawson and Scott.
+Scott goes to the hut, but despite Hearne's urgings, Lawson again refuses.
+The Japanese radio operator comes to and shoots Scott; in the ensuing fracas Hornsby is killed.

 Lawson is now the ranking officer, with only Hearne, Campbell, Jock, Griffiths, and McLean left alive — and Jock has been wounded in the debacle.
 Japanese Major Yamaguchi is determined to stop them from reporting the existence of the secret Japanese airfield and planes they have discovered.
 Through loudspeakers in the trees, Yamaguchi exhorts the men to give themselves up.
-Lawson and Hearne agree that Yamaguchi is not to be trusted, but Campbell is in favour of surrender, and he works at Griffiths as Jock weakens.
-Finally, while Lawson and Hearne are asleep, Campbell tries to sneak off into the jungle; but Jock spots him and asks where he is going.
+Lawson and Hearne agree that Yamaguchi is not to be trusted, but Campbell is in favour of surrender.
+While Lawson and Hearne are asleep, Campbell starts sneaking off, but Jock spots him and asks where he is going.
 Campbell strangles Jock, wakes Griffiths and McLean, and the three of them run off.

-Yamaguchi attempts to use the lives of Griffiths and McLean as bargaining chips.
-(Campbell, on the other hand, is killed in gruesome fashion after the Japanese discover he has a ring taken from the finger of one of the officers the patrol ambushed.)
+Yamaguchi uses the lives of Griffiths and McLean as bargaining chips, Campbell having been killed in gruesome fashion after the Japanese discover he's taken personal items from a fellow officer the British patrol had killed.
 As Lawson and Hearne reach the edge of the open field adjacent to the British base, Yamaguchi announces that they have three minutes to surrender; Japanese soldiers have the field covered with rifles and machine guns.
-Hearne suggests that they give Yamaguchi a taste of his own medicine.
-They double back and shoot him.
-They then sprint out across the field.
+Hearne suggests they double back and kill Yamaguchi, leaving the Japanese without leadership.

+After killing the Japanese major, Lawson and Hearne sprint out across the field in zig zag motion.
 Despite cover fire from the base, first one, then the other is hit.
 One of them rises and staggers to safety.

-It is Hearne.
+It is Hearne, who collapses in the field with yards to go.
 When Colonel Thompson asks who the other man was, Hearne replies, "A hero.
 He killed fifteen Japs single-handed — thirty, if you like."